OstermD/EAIK/README.md

 We further create 10'000 resampled bootstrap distributions (each 100 samples) and calculate their respective means.
-The means of these resamlings, together with a bias corrected and accelerated ([B. Efron](#credits)) 95\% confidence interval are visualized in the following figures:
+The means of these resamplings, together with a bias corrected and accelerated ([B. Efron](#credits)) 95\% confidence interval, are visualized in the following figures:
 <figure figcaption align="center">
   <img src="Images/Bootstrap_Distribution_Mean.png"/>
 </figure>